VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 5. PubSub subsystem publishes this message on its VOLTTRON exchange.

-6. Due to a shovel link from VOLTTRON instance "volttron1" to "volttron2", the message is forwarded from VOLTTRON exchange "volttron1" to "volttron2" and is picked up by Agent B on "volttron2".
+6. Because of the shovel link from VOLTTRON instance "volttron1" to "volttron2", the message is forwarded from VOLTTRON exchange "volttron1" to "volttron2" and is picked up by Agent B on "volttron2".